noushi/hotfix_patches/readme.md

 The structure is meant to be as generic as possible while still abiding by a few conventions in order to automate patch application itself.

+# TODO

+- [ ] make the fX loop match registered machines

+- [ ] investigate rc.local use for hotfix bootstrapping

+- [ ] validate do288v3.6 for v3.9